Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Nathan Cole

-That is the corridor where the smoke is coming from.
-With respect, you are putting yourself in the very space we have a documented plan to evacuate.
-If the seal goes, the smoke comes down to floor level inside ninety seconds and you are inside that envelope.
+That's the corridor the smoke is coming from.
+If the seal goes, smoke is at floor level inside ninety seconds — and you're inside it.

 ASSESSMENT: PROCEDURAL FAILURE

 Nathan is right.
 The Fire Action Plan steps are not optional and they do not include 'duty manager investigates'.
-They are: Raise the alarm.
-Call the FRS.
+They are: Raise.
+Call.
 Evacuate.
 Account.
 Don't re-enter.
-By going to the kitchen back corridor yourself, you violated your own Article 14 procedure.
-You put a Responsible Person delegate in the smoke envelope.
-You delayed the activation of the PEEP teams.
-Mrs Ashby remained in Room 312 for the full ninety seconds you spent walking down.
-She is uninjured but the PEEP plan didn't activate until Nathan ran it on his own initiative — twelve seconds before the FRS arrived.
-Your fire marshal — a trained Level 2 professional — tried to stop you.
+By going down yourself you violated your own Article 14 procedure, put a Responsible Person delegate in the smoke envelope, and delayed the PEEP teams.
+Mrs Ashby stayed in Room 312 the whole time you were walking.
+She's uninjured — but only because Nathan ran the PEEP plan on his own initiative twelve seconds before the FRS arrived.
+Your trained Level 2 Fire Marshal tried to stop you.
 You overruled him.
-That's a leadership failure compounding a procedural one.
+Leadership failure compounding a procedural one.

 00:00:00 RED 01 — The Alarm